General Data Protection Regulation (GDPR) Policy and Confidentiality

 - To allow us to contact you if such need arises

-- For payment – we only use the data in an anonymity manner for this purpose
+- For payment – we only use the data in an anonymous manner for this purpose

 - To enable us to comply with our legal and regulatory obligation